crustydev/Blog_app/README.md

 # blog_app
-simple blog_app using the actix web framework in rust.
+simple blog application using the actix web framework in rust.